foundation/foundation-sites/docs/pages/installation.md

 ## Install with Package Managers

-Foundation is available on npm, Bower, Meteor, and Composer.
+Foundation is available on npm.
 The package includes all of the source Sass and JavaScript files, as well as compiled CSS and JavaScript, in uncompressed and compressed flavors.

 <div class="grid-x grid-margin-x">
   <div class="cell small-2 text-right">